Skip to main content

 February 5th, 2024

-Different industrial applications require different types of gauges to measure pressure at various points of the process.
-Mechanical pressure gauges, for example, can be used to measure absolute pressure, vacuum pressure and compound pressure.
+Different industrial applications require different pressure references depending on the process conditions and measurement requirements.
+Mechanical pressure gauges, for example, can be used to measure absolute pressure (relative to a perfect vacuum), vacuum pressure (below atmospheric pressure), and compound pressure (relative to atmospheric and positive pressure).
+Here's a closer look at each:

-Absolute Pressure - Absolute pressure is measured referenced to absolute vacuum (zero pressure).
+• Absolute pressure is measured referenced to absolute vacuum, or zero pressure.
 Absolute vacuum occurs when air is completely absent.
-Only then is a perfect or total vacuum created.
-There is no negative absolute pressure.
+Because it uses absolute zero as the reference point, there is no negative absolute pressure.

-Vacuum - A negative pressure less than atmospheric or barometric pressure using ambient pressure as the reference.
+• Vacuum pressure is a negative pressure less than atmospheric or barometric pressure, using ambient pressure as the reference.

 What is barometric or atmospheric pressure?